 Willard Hall, Suite 103

-The Center for Advising and Career Exploration advises and helps students to develop and implement academic career plans.
+The Career Success Center advises and helps students to develop and implement academic career plans.
 Academic advising is available for all students who have not yet selected a major and for those who would like to reconsider their choices.
 Undecided students receive their primary academic advising from the Advising Center Staff.

 Willard Hall, Room 102

 The Office of Veterans Affairs at Central Connecticut State University assists veterans, service members, and dependents with the transition from military life to campus culture.